-Has your child been diagnosed with APD but you are still unsure how to help your child?
+Has your child been diagnosed with Auditory Processing Disorder but you are still unsure how to help?

-It is essential to have the right type of intervention in order to address the underlying specific auditory deficits a child has.
+It is essential to have the right type of intervention to address the specific underlying auditory deficits a child has.
 A diagnosis of auditory processing disorder is not helpful unless parents are given comprehensive recommendations both for treatment and accommodations.

 While APD awareness has increased over the last few years, there are still many healthcare providers and educators who have never heard of APD or may not have a clear understanding of what it is.
-Quite often people do not realize APD is treatable or they may think the child just needs to have speech/language therapy.
-While speech-language pathologists can be very helpful in providing therapy for children with APD, many are not trained or know how to provide appropriate therapy for children for their different types of auditory processing disorders.
+Quite often people do not realize APD is treatable, or they may think the child just needs to have traditional speech/language therapy.
+Many speech-language pathologists are not trained or may not know how to provide appropriate therapy for children for their different types of auditory processing disorders.
 A child with an auditory processing disorder has different needs than just working on the same skills as a child with a speech/language problem.
 Underlying auditory processing deficits should be targeted and not just goals to improve receptive language and higher-level listening comprehension.

-When we provide consultations, the first 15 minutes are free.
-Then a detailed case history is taken to obtain current symptoms and concerns.
+Our consultations start with having parents complete our detailed case history packet to obtain information on current symptoms and concerns.
 This is then followed by a review of this information and any records and reports from previous APD evaluations.
-We then schedule a 30-minute phone consultation with you to provide verbal recommendations.
+We then schedule a 30-minute phone consultation with you.
 Longer consultations can be provided if needed.
-You also have the option for us to provide a consultation report if you would like an official report to share with your child’s school and/or any therapists working with your child.
+You also have the option for us to provide an official consultation report so that you can easily share this information with your child’s school and/or any therapists working with your child.